visualia/visualia/docs/components/v-svg.md

 # v-svg

-A thin wrapper around `<svg>` element, offering extra functionality: mobile support, content padding, content centerid, and download functionality.
+A thin wrapper around `<svg>` element, offering extra functionality: mobile support, content padding, content centering, and download functionality.

-#### Responsive
+#### Mobile support

 `<v-svg>` adjusts its contents to the width to page width when using on mobile devices.